 If you are interrogated at a second or subsequent time, you have the right to review your prior statements (tape recordings) made by investigators before further questioning.

 Review these with your representative.
 Section 3303(g) states that you may be entitled to disclosure (beforehand) of non-confidential investigative materials (notes, reports, statements and complaints) prior to interrogation and the opportunity to familiarize yourself with such things, but you have to ask for them.
-You should demand all of these materials up front, on the tape.
+You should demand all these materials up front, on the tape.
 Only those materials which are "truly confidential" should be withheld from you.
-When an item is declared confidential and therefore withheld, it should be because disclosure will endanger someone, lead to the destruction of evidence, frustrate successful completion of the investigators to be "one up" on you during the interrogation is an appropriate reason to withhold documents.
-Put simply, investigators must be able to articulate some reasonable, good-faith premise for withholding materials other than an abstract desire to keep you in the dark or limit your maneuvering room.
+When an item is declared confidential and therefore withheld, it should be because disclosure will endanger someone, lead to the destruction of evidence, frustrate successful completion of the investigation, or identify a truly confidential informant.
+We do not believe that a mere desire of investigators to be "one up" on you during the interrogation is an appropriate reason to withhold documents.
+Put simply, investigators must be able to articulate some reasonable, good faith premise for withholding materials other than an abstract desire to keep you in the dark or limit your maneuvering room.